Kitty Carlisle: Personal life

 Carlisle dated George Gershwin in 1933 "until George went to California".
 On August 10, 1946, she married playwright and theatrical producer Moss Hart, whom she met at the Bucks County Playhouse in New Hope, Pennsylvania.
 They had two children.
 Hart died on December 20, 1961, at their home in Palm Springs, California.
 She never remarried, although she briefly dated former governor and presidential candidate Thomas E. Dewey after the death of his wife.
 During the 1980s and 1990s, Carlisle was the partner of diplomatic historian Ivo John Lederer, a relationship that lasted 16 years until Lederer's death in 1998.
 In her later years, she kept company with financier and art collector Roy Neuberger.

 Carlisle was known for her gracious manner and personal elegance, and she became prominent in New York City social circles as she crusaded for financial support of the arts.
 She was appointed to various statewide councils, and was chairperson of the New York State Council on the Arts from 1976 to 1996.
 One of the two state theaters housed at The Egg performing arts venue in Albany is named the Kitty Carlisle Hart Theatre.
 She also served on the boards of various New York City cultural institutions and made an appearance at the annual CIBC World Markets Miracle Day, a children's charity event.
 She was elected a Fellow of the American Academy of Arts and Sciences in 1997.

 Carlisle also widely performed her one-woman show, in which she told anecdotes about the great men of American musical theater she had known, notably George Gershwin (who had proposed marriage), Irving Berlin, Kurt Weill, Oscar Hammerstein, Alan Jay Lerner, and Frederick Loewe, and interspersed with songs that had made each of them famous.

 Historic preservation

-Carlisle Hart was a longtime champion of historic preservation in New York City and State.
+Carlisle was a longtime champion of historic preservation in New York City and State.
 While chair of the New York State Council on the Arts (NYSCA), from 1976 to 1996, she directed many millions of dollars in support to preservation projects, from the Niagara Frontier to Staten Island.
 This was in an effort to keep historic preservation as a core program of the New York State Council on the Arts, the only arts council in America that provides such funding.
 In 1980, she was crowned Queen of the Beaux Arts Ball, an annual event run by the Beaux Arts Society (American comedian Paul Lynde was crowned King the same year).

 In recognition of this legacy, the Historic Districts Council presented its Landmarks Lion award to her in 2003.